rcelorio/Pewlett-Hackard-Analysis/README.md

     A case study in database modeling and SQL using PostgreSQL relational database engine.

 ## Project Summary
-The company Pewlett Hackard has a number of employees approching retirement age.
-This analysis use basic to intermidiate SQL queries to identify these employees as well as employees ready to mentor others.
-The entitry relationship diagram below shows the end state of the database required to complete the challenge.
-The queries and sample output section shows how we approched the challenge and the result of the queries.
+The company Pewlett Hackard has several employees approaching retirement age.
+This analysis uses basic to intermediate SQL queries to identify these employees as well as employees ready to mentor others.
+The entity relationship diagram below show the end state of the database required to complete the challenge.
+The queries and sample output section shows how we approached the challenge and the result of the queries.

 ## Entity Relationship Diagram
 ![Employee Database ERD](CHALLENGE_EmployeeDB.png)

 ## Challenge Queries and Sample Output
 ### Number of [titles] Retiring
 This query uses inner joins to the employees, titles and salary tables to extract the required data point.
 The employees table has a one to many relationship with the title table which creates duplicates in the dataset.
 #### Query
 select ri.emp_no, ri.first_name, ri.last_name, t.title, t.from_date, s.salary
 into number_of_titles_with_dupes